Mixture priors for replication studies: Introduction

 The aim of this paper is therefore to present a novel and conceptually intuitive Bayesian approach for quantifying replication success based on mixture priors.
 The idea is to use a mixture of the posterior distribution based on the original study and a non-informative distribution as the prior for the analysis of the replication study.
 The mixture weight then determines the extent to which the original and replication data are pooled.
-This methodology is illustrated using data from three replication studies, which were part of the replication project from \citet{Protzko2023}, detailed in the following Section \ref{Running example}.
+This methodology is illustrated using data from three replication studies, which were part of the replication project from \citet{ebersole2016many}, detailed in the following Section \ref{Running example}.
 Section~\ref{Mixture prior modeling of replication studies} then describes the process of deriving mixture priors from data of an original study within a meta-analytic framework, presenting a general approach for integrating original data into the mixture prior.
 In this exploration, two distinct approaches are examined: the first fixes the mixture weights, while the second introduces uncertainty by assigning a prior distribution on the mixture weight parameter.
+Section \ref{posterior checks} presents posterior predictive checks to assess whether the observed data are consistent with the assumed Bayesian model.
 In Section \ref{Hypothesis testing} different hypotheses regarding the underlying parameters of interests are examined.
 Bayes factors are derived offering a quantitative measure of evidence for one hypothesis over another.
-Finally, Section \ref{Discussion} provides concluding remarks about similarities and differences between the discussed method and established approaches, particularly hierarchical models and power priors.
-Additionally, the strengths and limitations of the mixture prior approach are emphasized, along with insights into potential extensions.
+A comparison of our mixture prior framework with established approaches, particularly hierarchical models and power priors, is illustrated in Section \ref{sec:comparison}.
+Finally, Section \ref{Discussion} provides concluding remarks, emphasizing the strengths and limitations of the mixture prior approach, along with insights into potential extensions.

-\section{Running example}
+\subsection{Running example}

-We examine a particular experiment from communication science titled ``Labels'' which was part of the large-scale replication project by \citet{Protzko2023}.
-The original authors hypothesized that the type of label used by a person to describe another person can indicate something about the preferences of the person themselves.
-For example, when someone uses the term ``denier'' to describe someone else who does not believe in global warming, the authors hypothesized that this is an indication that the speaker believes in global warming.